muratartim/SolidMAT/README.md

 # SolidMAT
 SolidMAT is an object-oriented software system which has been designed and developed for finite element and lifetime analysis of small-to-medium scaled structural applications.
-The software system enables the user to perform different linear analyses of the following types:
-- Linear static (displacement & stress),
-- Modal (free vibration),
-- Linear transient (time history),
-- Linear buckling (stability),
-- Fatigue (lifetime).

 The user can configure, start and monitor the different successive steps involved in these analysis procedures.
 The major features of the software package can be highlighted as follows,
 - Preprocessing (discretization and mesh generation, material information, boundary conditions and etc.),